lt1245/poly_base/README.md

 funbas - Creates a multidimensional basis matrix <br />
 goldenx - Vectorized golden section search to maximize a collection of univariate functions simultaneously <br />
 equidistant_nonlin_grid - Creates a fine 1D grid, equidistant between the points of the original grid <br />
+Rouwenhorst - Rouwenhorst method to approximate an AR(1) process